Bristol City Women Club History

 By 2011, Bristol Academy WFC Limited was formed and won a licence to compete in the new FA Women’s Super League.
 This allowed the team to become semi-professional and an untested Mark Sampson stepped up from Head of the College Girls U18 Development Squad to first team manager.
 Mark was to remain in post until he left to take up the prestigious England Women’s Manager post in 2014.

 In 2015 Willie Kirk was appointed as Manager, following a brief spell by Dave Edmondson.
 At the end of the 2015 season, following relegation to WSL2, the FA Women’s Super League management committee approved the name change for Bristol Academy Women’s Football Club to change to Bristol City Women’s Football Club.
-This will ensure football is secured in Bristol and the Club will be able to move to a fully professional club in due course.

 Our Supporters Club